daaronr/micro-giving-pub/osborne_notes_britt/osborne_discuss_brit.md

 - I don’t understand the entire sections, since I can’t understand the minimal and maximal alternatives and since the following parts do not make sense to me.

+## 2 Choice

+**Britt Question:** overall I think chapter 2 is much more challenging than chapter 1.
+The problems I encountered in chapter 1 were minor compare to chapter 2 so they did not affect my general understanding of chapter 1.
+However, I think with chapter 2, because I can't understand the first bit of the utility functions, I fail to understand the following contents. since they a...

+*DR: Hopefully I can explain enough to have it make sense.
+Here we go :). *

+\

 ### 2.1 Utility functions

+>Formally, let X be the set of all the alternatives an individual might face.
+A choice problem is a nonempty subset A of X , from which the individual chooses an alternative.
+A choice function describes the individual’s choice for every possible choice problem.
->Given a set X, a choice problem for X is a nonempty subset of X and a choice function for X associates with every choice problem A ⊆ X a single member of A (the member chosen).
+>Given a set X, a choice problem for X is a nonempty subset of X and a choice function for X associates with every choice problem $A \in  X$ a single member of A (the member chosen).

 **Britt questions:**